charlieschwabacher/ultrawave/README.md

 # Ultrawave

-Ultrawave is small library for shared state using peer to peer messaging over WebRTC data channels.
-Ultrawave makes it easy to build things like real time collaborative editing, communication, and games.
+Ultrawave is a small library for shared state between peers using messaging over WebRTC data channels.
+Ultrawave makes it easy to build things like real time collaborative editing, messaging, and games.
 It works great with, but is not tied to, React.js.

 ### Creating a new ultrawave